Key Takeaways:

 The acquired company will take on the cost of:

 Employee benefit plans are sometimes overlooked in corporate transactions, but as we’ve discussed, an acquisition or merger has significant plan implications.
 Before sealing the deal, make sure to analyze and decide on the best structure for benefit plans in your new, combined company.
-An auditor who understands the proper reporting and disclosures required to be filed with the IRS and DOL can help ensure that a merger or an acquisition is a smooth process.
+An auditor who understands the proper reporting and disclosures required by the IRS and DOL can help reduce transaction-related compliance risk, particularly as DOL and IRS enforcement increases the consequences of EBP audit deficiencies.